 A bicycle is often the first vehicle a person gets, usually as a child.
 With a bicycle, a child has access to roads where he or she may have walked or crossed before.
 Now as a bicyclist, the child must be aware of, and follow, a new set of laws and regulations.
-While bicyclists may complain that drivers do not "see" them on the road, drivers complain that bicyclists ignore safety rules and traffic laws.
 All roadway users have a duty to share the road.
 It is important that everyone does their part to ensure everyone is safe on the roadway.

-In New York in 2017, there were more than 6,000 bicycle crashes and 49 fatalities.
+In New York State in 2022, there were 7,523 bicycle crashes and 50 fatalities.
 In more than half of these crashes, the bicyclist was not wearing a helmet.
-Thirty-three of those bicyclists who were killed were not wearing proper headgear.
+Twenty-eight of those bicyclists who were killed were not wearing proper headgear.

 Motorists must be alert to the presence of cyclists and drive responsibly to avoid colliding with them.
 A cyclist should not assume that the motorist has seen them.
 It is the responsibility of each bicycle user to know and follow the New York State Vehicle and Traffic Law whenever operating a bicycle.
 Your city, town or county may also have local bicycle ordinances.